A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Introduction

 In the context of long-term HRI, SARs have been shown to provide emotional support and companionship to the elderly who formed strong bonds with the robot over long-term interactions \cite{yamazaki2023long}.
 Even online longitudinal interaction with robots has been shown to enhance mood, mitigate feelings of loneliness and promote self-disclosure in adults \cite{Laban_blt_2023}.
 Thus, in this work, we present the \emph{first study} that has explored whether longitudinal online interactions with a robot can be used for the assessment of mental wellbeing in children.
-Further, we have explored whether co-location affects robotised wellbeing assessment by comparing our research findings with our prior investigation \cite{abbasi2022can} that has involved SARs for the assessment of mental wellbeing through an in-lab setting.
+Further, we have explored whether co-location affects robotised wellbeing assessment by comparing our research findings with our prior investigation \cite{abbasi2022can, abbasi2024analysing} that has involved SARs for the assessment of mental wellbeing through an in-lab setting.
 We also provide an exploratory supplementary investigation into whether the gender of the participants affects the longitudinal assessment of mental wellbeing of children.
 For this purpose, we have gathered data from 40 children (20 girls and 20 boys, 8-13 years old) who interacted with a Nao robot (SoftBank Robotics), over the course of three sessions for about 30-45 mins in each session.
-Our primary findings suggest that (i) online interactions with the robot (using Zoom or Skype) can be effective in the assessment of mental wellbeing of children, and (ii) user perception of the robot largely improved or remained unchanged throughout the course of the three online sessions and was affected by the physical presence of the robot.
+Our primary findings suggest that (i) online interactions with the robot (using Zoom or Skype) can be effective in the assessment of mental wellbeing of children, and (ii) user perception of the robot largely improved or remained unchanged throughout the course of the three online sessions and was affected by the physical presence of the robot especially in the case of anxiety attributed towards the robot and the perceived intelligence of the robot.
 Our supplementary exploratory analyses have revealed that gender-based variability has been observed in terms of the longitudinal robot-assisted assessments as well as the children's perception of robot's behaviour and capabilities.
 We found that robot-assisted assessment was able to amplify the differences across varying levels of wellbeing for both boys and girls for the first session and only for boys for the second session.
 We have also observed that girls had a higher opinion of the robot as their confidante as compared to boys.
+In summary, this work builds upon our prior work where we observed children interacting with a robot in an in-lab setting \cite{abbasi2022can, abbasi2024analysing}.
+As mentioned above, our findings indicate that even in an online setting, robotised frameworks can be used to effectively differentiate between children belonging to varying levels of wellbeing.
+This consistency reinforces the adaptability and robustness of our approach paving the way for broader applications, across different settings, in assessing children's wellbeing.
 We hope that the findings from this work can provide a valuable stepping-stone for upcoming robot-led initiatives that are more accessible to children for the assessment of their mental wellbeing.